JessupByun/nlp-for-truth/README.md

-# **Fake News Detection Model** by Jessup Byun
+# **NLP for Truth**

-A high-accuracy binary classification model capable of categorizing news articles as either **real** or **fake** using machine learning techniques.
+Here, I built a high-accuracy binary classification model capable of categorizing news articles as either **real** or **fake** using machine learning techniques.
 The project has been implemented twice:
 1. Using **Scikit-learn** with **Logistic Regression** for simplicity and interpretability.
 2. Using **PyTorch** to build a custom **neural network** for greater flexibility and experimentation with deep learning.